hubertStanowski/Sorting-Visualizer/README.md

 # Sorting-Visualizer
-Visualization of sorting algoithms using pygame
+Visualization of sorting algorithms using pygame

+Requirements:
+- Python 3+
+- Pygame 2+